Coffeekraken/coffeekraken/utils/sugar/README.md

 - **[Filters](doc/js/filters.md)** : Cool js filters like: - [SGooeySvgFilter](doc/src/js/filters/SGooeySvgFilter.md) : Make a gooey effect like in [this demo](https://tympanus.net/Development/CreativeGooeyEffects) - [SGradientSvgFilter](doc/src/js/filters/SGradientSvgFilter.md) : Apply an SVG gradient filter on top of any HTMLElement - [SMotionblurSvgFilter](doc/src/js/filters/SMotionblurSvgFilter.md) : Monitor an HTMLElement movement and apply a nice motion blur accordingly
 - **[Features](doc/js/features.md)** : Additional auto-applied DOM behaviors
 - **[Utils](doc/src/js/utils)** : Utils function for strings, colors, objects, etc... like: - [throttle](doc/src/js/utils/functions/throttle.md) : Throttle a function call - [isColor](doc/src/js/utils/is/color.md) : Check if is a valid color - [isEmail](doc/src/js/utils/is/email.md) : Check if is a valid email - [whenProperty](doc/src/js/utils/objects/whenProperty.md) : Be notified when a property exist or match a certain check function - [And more...](doc/src/js/utils)
-- **[Web Components](doc/js/webcomponents.md)** : Powerful web components library like: - [s-read-more](https://github.com/coffeekraken/s-read-more-component) : Simply create toggleable read more component - [s-datepicker-component](https://github.com/coffeekraken/s-datepicker-component) : Clean and fully featured datepicker - [s-ripple-component](https://github.com/coffeekraken/s-ripple-component) : Fully customizable ripple component - [s-share-component](https://github.com/coffeekraken/s-share-component) : Create customizable sharing buttons with ease - [s-drawer-component](https://github.com/coffeekraken/s-drawer-component) : Elegant and powefull component to create fully customizable components. - And [many more](https://github.com/coffeekraken)...

-<a id="readme-tools-integration"></a>

-## Other tools integration

-Sugar is also focused on being a good friend with other tools.
-Here's some tools that you can use with:

-1. **[Carpenter](https://github.com/coffeekraken/carpenter)** : Styleguide and documentation aggregator interface for your projects
-   - Generate styleguide from your css codebase
-   - Aggregate documentations from used modules inside 1 interface
-   - Freaking cool to work in team
-   - And more...
-2. **[Docblock parser](https://github.com/coffeekraken/docblock-parser)** : Parse docblocks to JSON
-   - Sugar is all documented with clean docblocks inside source files
-3. **[Webpack](https://webpack.github.io/docs/)** : Build final package JS file from ES6 modules codebase
-4. Let us know if you have other cool ideas around some Sugar integrations...

 <a id="readme-does-not"></a>